 Alternity was a generic RPG produced by TSR in last few years of their operations.
 And was already used as a source of "how to improve xD&D mess" ideas.
 When WOTC took over in 2000, they killed the system and cannibalized the settings into their d20 modern line so that it didn't compete against it.

 An interesting subversion to the Codex: Space Marines are First trend is in 6th Edition.
-Dark Angels and Chaos Space Marines are the first to arrive, instead of Codex: Space Marines.
+Chaos Space Marines were the first to arrive, followed by Dark Angels (subfaction of Space Marines) and the alien Tau race and then the Chaos Daemons, all before Space Marines.
 Still, it's a Space Marine army.

-CCP's financial troubles in 2011, largely clustered around expensive microtransactions and an incomplete Incarna expansion to EVE Online, resulted in nearly 20% of the company's staff being laid off, including a number of people working on its recently-purchased tabletop gaming subsidiary.
-At the same time, the general market for tabletop games and traditionally published works hit a major pothole, and publishers that once put out supplements on a monthly basis were down to two or three books per line a year.
-White Wolf's New World of Darkness and Exalted were increasingly pushed to online-only release, and eventually split to Onyx Path with a Kickstarter model.
+CCP's financial troubles in 2011, largely clustered around expensive microtransactions and an incomplete Incarna expansion to EVE Online, resulted in nearly 20% of the company's staff being laid off, including a number of people working at White Wolf, who they'd entered a business partnership with in 2006.
+Close to the same time, the general market for tabletop games and traditionally published works hit a major downturn, and WW made the transition from traditional print to PDF and publish-on-demand in order to stay afloat.
+One of the WW staffers, Rich Thomas, set up his own tabletop RPG company, Onyx Path, and licensed or bought most of WW's properties from CCP.

-Exalted also had an issue with the network screwing its writing staff.
+Exalted 2e also had an issue with the network screwing its writing staff.
 The game's already touchy mechanics are unforgiving to poorly-written Charms or Artifacts, and at least one freelancer was hired early in development without having access to the basic combat system rules.
-The Second Edition Sidereal's author didn't have enough time with the new mechanics to understand the importance of Keywords.
-Another author — reliably and consistently unnamed by Holden Shearer, the poor man who had to take the resulting hatemail — was responsible for several poorly written charms, including the terribad Solar Charms in Dreams of The First Age, and remained on the mechanics team until Scrolls of Fallen Races.
+The Second Edition Sidereals' author didn't have enough time with the new mechanics to understand the importance of Keywords.
+Another author — reliably and consistently unnamed by Holden Shearer, the poor man who had to take the resulting hatemail — was responsible for several poorly written charms, including the terribad Solar Charms in Dreams of the First Age, and remained on the mechanics team until Scroll of Fallen Races.